eonist/GitSync/README.md

 Now i just changed both documents at the same time.
 Which one do we use? we will see in a moment.

 GitSync should promt us.
-Shortly
+Shortly.

+There, now we are using this version.

+Thats it.

 Feature  | GitSync | Evernote | MacJournal
 ------------------ | :----------: | :----------:| :-------: